jasdumas/shinyLP/README.md

 This package is inspired by the [shinyBS package](https://github.com/ebailey78/shinyBS) which incorporates useful components from the [Bootstrap web framework](http://getbootstrap.com/) for use in Shiny. shinyLP extends the Bootstrap components that are used in the Shiny package by making it easier by not having to write additional HTML code.

-## To-do prior to submitting to CRAN
+## Future package updates and ideas

 * more examples on demo shiny app
 * additional bootstrap components I'm interested in implementing: